"Only when you drink from the river of silence

 Do you feel called to guide the dying on their final transition?

-Our course is offered over 12 Thursdays and covers topics of death & dying, issues facing the queer community and all elements of becoming an end-of-life doula.
+This course is being offered in August 2022 and will cover topics of death & dying, issues facing and all elements of becoming an end-of-life doula.